 - Committed to participating globally to reduce road fatalities and injuries

-- Provision of postgraduate research training and professional education
+- Award-winning postgraduate research education and professional training

-We investigate people’s behaviour with the aim of devising countermeasures and informing policy to ensure their safety on the road, at work and at home.
+We investigate people’s behaviour with the aim of devising countermeasures and informing policy to ensure the safety of all road users.

-The growing skill base of the Centre and the acquisition of key research infrastructure, such as the Advanced Driving Simulator, positions CARRS-Q in an ideal situation to expand the scope and significance of its activities.
-Over recent years, the Centre has established a growing international profile in new areas such as injury prevention among young adults, motorcycle and bicycle safety, intelligent transport systems (ITS), road safety infrastructure, workforce safety, and professional road safety training and capacity building.
+The growing skills base of the Centre and key research infrastructure, such as its Advanced Driving Simulator and Connected Automated Vehicle, enables CARRS-Q to expand the scope and significance of its activities.
+With a strong research background in impaired driving, regulation and enforcement, vulnerable road users and road safety public education, the Centre now also has a growing international profile in areas such as distracted driving, injury prevention among Aboriginal and Torres Strait Islander people, e-mobility safety and intelligent transport systems (ITS).
+This research expertise informs the Centre’s successful capacity building consultancy program.

-The Centre has successfully developed and maintained a strong research and consultancy profile, collaborative research linkages and activities with government, other universities, commercial organisations and cooperatives.
+CARRS-Q has successfully developed and maintained a strong research and consultancy profile, collaborative research linkages with government, other universities, commercial organisations and cooperatives.
 It is a key member of the Injury Prevention and Rehabilitation domain of the Institute of Health and Biomedical Innovation (IHBI) at QUT.
-The Centre also provides postgraduate research training and professional education in road safety.
-It has a large cohort of PhD and Masters students, as well as special programs for practitioners.
+The Centre also conducts an award-winning postgraduate education program, and has a large cohort of PhD and Masters students.

-Road safety is an issue of global concern, and CARRS-Q is committed to participating internationally as well as nationally in efforts to promote road safety and reduce road fatalities and injuries.
-We do this by participating in international organisations and conferences, collaborating with international partners, and by building road safety capacity through the training of professionals, practitioners and researchers in road safety.
+Road safety is an issue of global concern, and CARRS-Q is committed to participating nationally, as well as internationally, in the promotion of road safety and injury prevention to reduce road trauma.
+We do this by participating in international organisations and conferences, collaborating with international partners, and by building road safety capacity through the training of road safety professionals and practitioners.